johnfmorton/docker-tree-cli/README.md

-# Docker Squoosh
+# Docker Tree-CLI
 This repo contains a Dockerfile for [Tree CLI](https://github.com/MrRaindrop/tree-cli).
-You can find a respository of this image on Docker Hub at [johnfmorton/squoosh](https://hub.docker.com/repository/docker/johnfmorton/tree).
+You can find a respository of this image on Docker Hub at [johnfmorton/tree-cli](https://hub.docker.com/r/johnfmorton/tree-cli).

 ## Description